vaghul/BlackJack/README.md

 The Application is built on **Swift 5.0** with **Coded Design (Constraints)** implementation.
 The application does not consume any third-party library

 # Contribution
-All the supporting files and architecture was hand designed , tested and improvised soley by [Vaghula Krishnan](https://github.com/vaghul)
+All the supporting files and architecture was hand designed , tested and improvised by [Vaghula Krishnan](https://github.com/vaghul)